gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 To illustrate these five potential outcomes, we will consider a fake version of the paper towel example.
-It ended up being really messy and complicated to actually perform the experiment as we described it so these data were simulated.
+It ended up being really messy and complicated to actually perform the experiment as described so these data were simulated.
 The hope is to use this simple example to illustrate some of the Two-Way ANOVA possibilities.
 The first step is to understand what has been observed (number observations at each combination of factors) and look at some summary statistics across all the "groups".
 The data set is available via the following link: